AlexandruIstrate/ProBase/README.md

 - NUnit

 ## Releases
-This package is available on NuGet.
+This package is available on NuGet and can be installed from Visual Studio.

 ## Building From Source
 In order to build ProBase you need: